 - How accurate is the mapping/reshaping process?

 - What percentage of people require a second procedure?

 - What percentage of people have halo, glare or night vision problems afterwards?

 The most advanced techniques that carry the least amount of risk of side effects are often more expensive.
 RK (Radial Keratotomy) is an obsolete form of corrective eye surgery that reshaped the cornea by making a series of radial slits.
 It predates the Excimer laser, and people who had RK may benefit from PRK or LASIK today.

 Not everyone is a candidate for laser eye surgery.
-There are alternative non-Laser vision correction techniques including Implantable Contact Lenses (ICL) and Clear Lens Exchange (CLE) which are more suited to individual needs.
+There are alternative non-Laser vision correction techniques including Implantable Contact Lenses (ICL) and Lens Replacement which are more suited to individual needs.
 At AVC, our ophthalmologists advise the best course of action to every single individual patient who walks through our doors.
-We pride ourselves in providing tailor made custom vision correction solutions to our all of our patients.
+We pride ourselves in providing tailor-made custom vision correction solutions to all of our patients.

 Laser eye surgery is considered to be safe.
 For more information, patients should consult an ophthalmologist.
-If you would like to find out if you are suitable for laser eye treatment, then simply complete our short questionnaire and our medical director can advise you on best course of action.
+If you would like to find out if you are suitable for treatment, then simply complete our short questionnaire and our medical director can advise you on the best course of action.